U.S. housing data signals economic strength; manufacturing weak

 | WASHINGTON

-WASHINGTON U.S. housing starts in November rebounded from a seven-month low and permits surged to a five-month high, signs of strength in the economy as the Federal Reserve starts raising interest rates after years of easy monetary policy.
+WASHINGTON U.S. housing starts in November rebounded from a seven-month low and permits surged to a five-month high, signs of strength in the housing market as the Federal Reserve starts hiking interest rates after years of easy monetary policy.

-The U.S. central bank on Wednesday raised its benchmark overnight interest rate by 25 basis points to between 0.25 percent and 0.50 percent, the first rate increase in 9-1/2 years, in a vote of confidence in the economy.

-"The rate hike has a strong signalling effect that the U.S. economy is on solid ground ... and will not stonewall economic expansion," said Perc Pineda, chief economist of Credit Union National Association in Madison, Wisconsin.
+Other data on Wednesday showed the industrial sector continuing to struggle under the weight of a strong dollar, cutbacks in inventory investment as well as spending cuts by energy firms in response to persistently low oil prices.

 Groundbreaking jumped 10.5 percent to a seasonally adjusted annual pace of 1.17 million units last month, the Commerce Department said.
 Building permits vaulted 11 percent to a 1.29 million-unit rate, the highest since June.